 Ask the right questions

 The process of purchasing the right stone is more than just choosing the right shade and quantity, but the time it takes it time well spent.
 Before you buy any stone product, you should make sure the manufacturer has fully tested it for the measures we’ve listed above – ask your installer to see an up-to-date test certificate if they are buying it on your behalf.
 Only this will tell you that your new garden feature won’t turn green or crack in the rain and frost.
 And make sure your installer or supplier knows the origins of the stone too, so that you know you're getting a beautiful garden that has contributed positively to all those who've been involved in its journey.
+If you're installing the stone, aim for calibrated stone, which is easier and quicker to lay and gives a stronger finish.

 All Marshalls Indian sandstone meets our strict Stone Standard and you can be confident that you’re buying quality.
 Visit our sandstone product pages if you’re ready to browse the range and start planning your renovation.